al63/SublimeFiles/README.md

 __Installation__

-To install Sublime Files, just use Sublime Package Control
+Sublime Files can be installed through Sublime Package Control